How are smartwatches and hybrids in Singapore countering the dominance of tech companies?

 Since 2015, Apple smartphones have dealt a heavy blow to the Swiss watchmakers, as evident from the sales data of IDC for 2017.
 By the fourth quarter of 2017, the sales of Apple smartphones had outnumbered the entire Swiss watch industry.
 The shock and tremor created in the market by smartphones have shaken the Swiss watch industry so much that it will take some time for them to be back on its feet before it can make a concerted effort to make its mark in the smartwatch segment in watch shop Singapore.

-Crisis again in watch shop Singapore
+Crisis again in Singapore watch shops

 The Swiss are not new to such a crisis arising from innovation that it first encountered in the 1970s when Seiko launched the Astron quartz watches that changed the world and the industry forever.
 The Swiss were almost wiped out by cheaper and more accurate Japanese watches, and it took them a few decades to be back in the ring but relinquishing their dominance.
 They have learned the hard way to deal with innovations by staying relevant, and now they are fighting back by embracing modern technology that keeps them trendy in the digital age.
 And not the Swiss alone, watchmakers from other countries are also toeing the line by including smartwatch in their portfolio that began with Tag Heuer in 2015.